oreoft/ITMD542-S24/final-project/index.md

 - **GitHub Authentication**: Utilizes GitHub's OAuth 2.0 authentication system to enable users to authenticate with GitHub credentials, providing a secure and streamlined sign-in process.

-This technology stack has been curated to support the development of a modern, efficient, and user-friendly web application, leveraging the latest advancements in web technology and artificial intelligence.
+In this project, I will integrate several concepts we discussed in the ITMD-542 course to build a complete tech stack CRUD (Create, Read, Update, Delete) application.
+I will apply the latest advancements in web technology and artificial intelligence that I have learned so far to develop a modern, efficient, and user-friendly web application.

 ## Data Structure

+I'm using the mysql specification for ddl here because I'm more familiar with it, but I'm actually using sqllite, and writing the code is where I'll do the conversion

 ```sql
 create table user